bkamapantula/bkamapantula.github.io/_posts/2020-02-10-images-to-video.md

 Adding custom tiles to map looked intriguing and I found [`contextily`](https://github.com/darribas/contextily) support in `python`.

 ![contextily tile options](https://raw.githubusercontent.com/darribas/contextily/master/tiles.png)

+I deal with 4326 coordinate system (CRS) of geometric points in all of my work.
+Contextily seems to use a different CRS (3395) for adding tiles and so I had to convert the geometrical points to that CRS.

 The result was promising but needed additional work: